 How can I see the results?

 When users experience symptoms, or if they are alerted to an abnormal heart rate, they can easily take an ECG, in just 30 seconds.
-During the measurement, users can see the live electrocardiogram displayed on the watch screen or in the accompanying Health Mate app.
+During the measurement, users can see the live electrocardiogram displayed on the watch screen or in the accompanying Withings App.
 Once the reading is complete, the results can be viewed both directly on the watch screen and in the app.
 A history of all recordings, their associated classifications, and any noted comments or symptoms are stored in the app.
 All data collected can easily be shared with a doctor or healthcare professional.

 How can I share my results or act on them?